About Me

 The axioms, as laid out by Federico Ardila-Mantilla are: [greenbox]

-- Mathematical talent is distributed equally among different groups, irrespective of geographic, demographic, and economic boundaries.
+1. Mathematical potential is equally present in different groups, irrespective of geographic, demographic, and economic boundaries.

 What else do I do?